jpenney/progpress/README.txt

 == Upgrade Notice ==

+= 1.1 =
+This version adds a new plugin for NaNoWriMo.
+Just use [progpress nanowrimo=*uid*] to track your progress!

 = 1.0 =
 This version adds the [progpress] shortcode, option to enable (all) shortcodes in text widgets, pretty printing of large numbers, optional prefix ($, etc.), markup tweaks to allow more styling flexibility, and more.
 Upgrade today!

+== NaNoWriMo Support ==

+If you are participating in NaNoWriMo, ProgPress can automatically track your progress.
+Just enable the additional *ProgPress - NaNoWriMo Support* plugin (in addition to ProgPress), and set the `nanowrimo` attribute to your NaNoWriMo user id.

+`
+[progpress title="My NaNoWriMo Progress" nanowrimo="136732" label="words"]
+`

 == More Info ==